datapartnership/syria-economic-monitor/notebooks/hsos-survey/Figures/Line trends/SEM survey analysis.md

 The HSOS includes information on community situations and needs relating to shelter, electricity, water sanitation and hygiene (WASH), food security, livelihoods, health, education, humanitarian assistance, and priority needs.
 HSOS has disaggregated information on the different conditions and needs of residents and internally displaced persons (IDPs).

-Data for the analysis can be downloaded from [Syria Humanitarian Situation Overview Survey](https://reach-info.org/syr/hsos/).

 ## Methodology